alan-turing-institute/defining-done/defining-done.md

 Level 04. **Coverage**: Prove minimum agreed test coverage of use cases

-Level 05. **Future Proof**: Support external contribution, remove brittleness
+Level 05. **Future Proof**: Support external contribution,

+Level 01. **Continous Integration** Start the automated infrastructure

+Level 02. **Defining Positive/Negative Cases** Conversation about what are the expected outcomes/how the tool works

+Level 03. **Automated User Tests** End-to-end tests that check expected outcomes from above, black box

+Level 04. **Fine-grain Tests/Unit Tests** Focus on critical/pain points, remove brittleness, modularise and reuseable components

+Level 05. **Error Reporting** Focus on negative cases, informative error communication for external collaboration

 > The first test is about the first instructions in the documentation.